Microsoft software for schools

 - Training for Microsoft software

-For more information about the 2019-21 Microsoft agreement visit the Microsoft Schools’ Agreement Homepage.
+For more information about the Microsoft 2022-2024 agreement please visit the Microsoft Schools Agreement:

-- Office 365 provides a cloud-hosted suite of Office Productivity software.
-It allows choice for students’ and teachers’ devices to run Office in the cloud, on the desktop/device or in a hybrid mode where content is synchronized between the user’s device and cloud.
+- Office365 provides a cloud-hosted suite of Office Productivity software.
+It allows choice for students’ and teachers’ devices to run Office in the cloud, on the desktop/laptop/device or in a hybrid mode, where content is synchronized between the school/user’s device and cloud.

-- Office 365 Pro Plus includes the latest versions of Access, Excel, Skype for Business, OneNote, Outlook, PowerPoint, Publisher, and Word.
-Users install the client software onto their own devices and can run up to 5 copies on their computer (Mac/PC) and 5 on their mobile device (Android/iPhone).
+- M365 Office Apps includes the latest versions of Access, Excel, Word, Microsoft Teams, OneNote, Outlook, PowerPoint, Publisher and Forms.
+Users can get the client software download onto their own devices and can run up to 5 copies on their computer (PC/Mac) and 5 on their mobile device (Android/iPhone).

 - Minecraft Education Edition is an open-world game that promotes computational thinking, creativity, collaboration and problem solving in an immersive environment.
 With education specific features such as teacher classroom controls, coding connection and hundreds of curriculum lessons, schools can easily integrate game-based learning into their classrooms.
 Minecraft Education Edition currently runs on Windows 10 and MacOS.